 Advanced Inflammatory Bowel Disease Fellowship

-The IBD Center is proud to offer a 1-year fellowship program in clinical research and management of inflammatory bowel diseases for physicians who have completed a 3-year GI fellowship.
+The IBD Program is proud to offer a 1-year fellowship program in clinical research and management of inflammatory bowel diseases for physicians who have completed a 3-year GI fellowship.
 Please visit our website for more details about our commitment to education in IBD and the application process.

 Our team